 While painful and unsightly, most styes heal within a few days on their own or with simple treatment.
 Chalazia, too, often disappear on their own, but it might take a month or more.

-Typical treatment for a sty consists of applying warm compresses to the affected eye for 10 to 15 minutes twice to four times daily for several days.
+Typical treatment for a sty consists of applying very warm compresses to the affected eye for 10 to 15 minutes twice to four times daily for several days.
 This not only relieves pain and inflammation, but also helps the stye resolve faster.
 Be sure to close your eye while using the compresses.
 When the stye comes to a head, continue applying warm compresses to relieve pressure and promote rupture.
 Do not squeeze the stye -- let it burst on its own.
-More severe styes may require topical and occasionally oral antibiotics.
+Occasionally, styes associated with spreading skin infection may require oral antibiotics.

 If styes recur, your doctor may prescribe a local antibiotic ointment or an oral antibiotic.
 Take the antibiotic as directed.